Burden in My Hand

 "Burden in My Hand" is a song by the American rock band Soundgarden.
-Written by frontman Chris Cornell, "Burden in My Hand" was released on September 18, 1996, as the second single from the band's fifth studio album, Down on the Upside (1996).
+Written by frontman Chris Cornell, "Burden in My Hand" was released on September 16, 1996, as the second single from the band's fifth studio album, Down on the Upside (1996).
 The song topped the Billboard Mainstream Rock Tracks chart, where it spent five weeks at number one.
 The song was included on Soundgarden's 1997 greatest hits album, A-Sides.

 Origin and recording

 "Burden in My Hand" was written by frontman Chris Cornell.
 It was written in open C tuning.

 Lyrics

 The lyrics of "Burden in My Hand" suggest the song is about a man who murders a woman he is in a relationship with and leaves her in the desert, not without regret.
-Some fans believe the lyrics are 'deeper' than the surface and indicative of something such as drug abuse or an abusive relationship; however, the guitarist Kim Thayil called the song "the "Hey Joe" of the '90s."
+Guitarist Kim Thayil called the song "the "Hey Joe" of the '90s."
 In a 2011 interview with ARTISTdirect.com, Cornell was asked what the song had come to mean for him, years later.
 Cornell responded:That was a song that really came from the guitar itself.
 It was mostly like the guitar was dictating what the lyrics should be and creating a mental image.
 The mental image was this sort of destitute guy.
 I guess he'd lost his cool if you want to put it that way.
 He's sort of coming to grips with what had happened and not necessarily feeling particularly emotional about it either way.
 He's trying to figure out how he would stand up and put one foot in front of the other—or not—and the song never really resolves any of that.
 It's just that moment of somebody sitting in the dirt.
 I had more moments like that after that song was written than I ever had before it was, so it means a lot more to me now than it did then.